 Four years later, Stay was covered by both The Hollies and The Four Seasons.

-A few groups named themselves after the sporting version of the Ford Galaxie.
+A few groups named themselves after the sporting variant of the Ford Galaxie.
 In late 1962, an XL’s band formed in Wilton, Iowa, some members having honed their skills in the school band.
 Their name was inspired by a Raven Black 1963 500/XL just purchased by the guitar player’s father.
 After a few years performing in the Midwest, The XL’s appeared in the 1968 film A Time To Sing.

 Indiana alone hosted at least two XL’s, one from Columbus and another, incorporating a horn section, from Terra Haute.
 The latter released a pair of singles, Mixed With The Rain and Maryjane.